TayyabaRafiq/physicalai-textbooksecond/backend/README.md

 ## Environment Variables Required

-Configure these in your Hugging Face Space settings:
+Configure these in your Hugging Face Space settings (as Secrets):

 - `COHERE_API_KEY` - Your Cohere API key
+- `COHERE_MODEL_GENERATE` - Cohere model to use
 - `QDRANT_API_KEY` - Your Qdrant Cloud API key
 - `QDRANT_URL` - Your Qdrant Cloud URL
 - `NEON_DATABASE_URL` - Your Neon Postgres connection string